Hungerball: Early adoption

 In 2015, Hungerball launched in New Zealand.

 Hungerball launched in Brisbane, Australia in 2016 and in Muskoka Woods, Canada in 2018.

 In 2017, it was first played by Mangere Refugee Resettlement Centre, church youth groups and tertiary students at AUT.

 Refugees as Survivors New Zealand uses Hungerball to provide people from refugee backgrounds with access to quality, culturally-sensitive mental health services to assist with positive resettlement in Aotearoa.

 In January 2018, New Zealand national football league team Team Wellington adopted Hungerball as a children's holiday soccer programme.

 The game is played at schools in its native country, New Zealand in Auckland, Wellington and Dunedin.

 In 2018, Hungerball toured in England and Whitby High School hosted a tournament in September 2018.

+The first Hungerball operator in the United States started up in 2023, playing Hungerball in Denver, Colorado.

 Recognition

 In 2017 Hungerball featured on New Zealand children's programme What Now as part of the Anchor AIMS Games International Sporting Championships.
 It has featured on the Philippines public news.

 Andu Iordache has presented Hungerball in psychology talks centred around athletic development in young children and teenagers.

 In 2019, Hungerball was a finalist and runner up in the Innovation in Sport category of the 2019 Massey University Harbour Excellence Awards.